Digital Marketing Megatrends 2017

 It's particularly interesting to see that the time with the very lowest engagement per post (12 noon) is also the time with the most posts by brands.
 It's best to avoid posting at times when people's feeds are overwhelmed by brand posts.

-Engagement on Instagram, like that for other social networks, depends on quality content and well targeted messaging that chimes with its audience.
-But it's impossible to measure that quantitatively, so instead TrackMaven looked at certain special characters used in posts to see if they had any effects on engagement.
+Engagement on Instagram, like that for other social networks, depends on the quality content and well targeted messaging that chimes with its audience.
+But it's impossible to measure that quantitatively, so instead, TrackMaven looked at certain special characters used in posts to see if they had any effects on engagement.